 Jordan Manley is a North Vancouver based photographer and filmmaker with a world reputation for having a critical and creative eye.

 Nicolas Teichrob is an award-winning photographer/filmmaker who holds a Master of Science degree in Geography/Geology.
 His unique eye has garnered many accolades while his photos have been published internationally in skiing, biking, and surfing media outlets.

 Norm Hann is a professional stand up paddleboarder who spends his time training, racing and, exploring remote locations on his SUP, while sharing the sport in Canada.
 Based in Squamish, BC, Norm runs his own expedition company which provides SUP training and multiday SUP expeditions.

 Anthony Bonello is an adventure filmmaker based in Whistler, B.C.
 Anthony brings a honed style of storytelling to film, which transports viewers beyond geography to convey the feel of a place and its people.

 NO PURCHASE IS REQUIRED TO PARTICIPATE IN THIS CONTEST.
 Open to students enrolled in grades 3 to 12 in the province of B.C. at time of entry, with parental and teacher consent required for all entrants.
-The contest sponsors reserve the right to terminate or amend this Contest at any time and in any way, without prior notice.
+The contest sponsors reserve the right to terminate or amend this contest at any time and in any way, without prior notice.
 This contest is not sponsored or endorsed by the school district.
-Download the Rules and Guidelines for the Student Innovation Challenge Contest here.
+For more information, please read the Student Innovation Challenge 2022 Rules and Guidelines.